Delivery trucks break down.

 Short Term Business Loans

 Traditional term business loans sometimes require substantial minimum loan amounts, far exceeding what many borrowers actually need.

 That means they may have a longer term for pay-off and be harder to qualify for.

 Short term business loans, however, are often for smaller amounts of cash, have fewer hurdles for qualifying, and may have terms of two years.

-The relatively small amount of money the loans are for also mean the money could land in your account faster.
+The relatively small amount of money the loans are for also means the money could land in your account faster.

 Working Capital Loans

-Working capital loans are exactly what they sound like: loans to keep your business running, paying for things such a payroll and other day-to-day expenses of operation.
+Working capital loans are exactly what they sound like: loans to keep your business running, paying for things such as payroll and other day-to-day expenses of operation.

 Personal Loans For Business

 Lenders know how important small businesses are to their owners—so it’s only natural that some of them would make personal loans available to entrepreneurs.

 These types of loans often don’t require you to have an established business line of credit or even business documentation.

 They can also have substantial repayment terms, going as long as seven years and funding up to $100,000.

 How to Use Emergency Business Loans